YoheiHayamizu/bwi/README.md

 # bwi

-This repository contains top-level ROS packages for the Building Wide Intelligence (BWI) project of the University of Texas at Austin Computer Science Department.
+The Building Wide Intelligence (BWI) is a project of the University of Texas at Austin to develop fully autonomous mobile robots that can become a permanent part of a building’s environment.
+The BWI project provides ROS packages, which are maintained on Github.

 ## BWI Repository Hierarchy

-Packages contained in various released BWI repostories may depend on other packages at the same or lower levels.
-Dependencies on packages from higher-level repositories are not permitted.
+One of the repositories, bwi, contains top-level ROS packages for the BWI project so that the repository can maintain packages contained in various released BWI repositories, which may depend on other packages at the same or lower levels.

 From top to bottom, the released repositories are: